jaxlub/Diabetes-Predicting-Modeling/README.md

 - LDA Model - Allows users to select predictors and calculates test error and model output.
 - Parttree Model - Allows users to select 2 predictors of interest and shows decision tree classification areas in comparison to actual data points.

-The Shiny app includes a data exploration tab and 5 modeling tabs with test error accuracy.
-The five models included are a Logistical, Naive Bayes, QDA, LDA and parttree models.

 ## Contents
 - `final_report.qmd/final_report.html` - Project Report
 - `final_project.qmd` - Shiny App